-All funds transferred between national government agencies, or by national government agencies to GOCCs and vice versa, or by national government agencies to LGUs shall not be considered disbursed under this Section until the transferred amounts have been actually utilized to pay for completed construction, goods delivered and services rendered, inspected and accepted, within the validity period.
-It is understood that transfer of funds shall strictly be in accordance with pertinent budgeting, accounting, and procurement laws, rules, and regulations.
+All funds transferred between national government agencies, or by national government agencies to GOCCs and vice versa, or by national government agencies to LGUs shall not be considered disbursed under this Section by the source agency until the transferred amounts have been actually utilized to pay for completed construction, goods delivered, and services rendered, inspected, and accepted within the validity period.
+It is understood that transfer of funds shall strictly be in accordance with pertinent budgeting, accounting, auditing, and existing government procurement laws, rules, and regulations.

-The DBM is authorized to issue the necessary quidelines for the effective implementation of the cash budgeting system.
+The DBM is authorized to issue the necessary guidelines for the continued implementation of the cash budgeting system.

 Sec.
-71. Prohibition Against Impoundment of Appropriations.
+68. Prohibition Against Impoundment of Appropriations.
 No appropriations authorized under this Act shall be impounded, unless in accordance with the rules and regulations issued by the DBM and when there is unmanageable National Government budget deficit.